rubensworks/article-ldtraversal-security-short/content/use-case.md

 <img src="img/use-case.svg" alt="[Personal Address Book]" class="figure-width-twothird">
 <figcaption markdown="block">
-Overview of the address book use case in which Alice has an address book with links to the profiles of Carol and Bob.
+Overview of the address book use case in which Alice has an address book with links to the profiles of Carol and Bob, which contain further details.
 </figcaption>
 </figure>